 Things like being overlooked for a promotion or not feeling appreciated can start our anger meters running.
 But there are many other things that can generate intense emotion at work.
 Things like hurt feelings, budget cuts, eager-beaver co-workers, a new boss, feeling incompetent and yet being expected to perform, being treated unfairly, etc.

-And sometimes, it’s nothing specific.
-Just a vague sense of dissatisfaction that grows inside of us without any hope of release.
+And sometimes it’s nothing specific.
+Just a vague sense of dissatisfaction that grows inside without any hope of release.
 We often begin to feel trapped by the circumstances of our jobs.
 And like a child trying to make sense of the world, we want to cry out in frustration because everything feels out of control.

 And that’s a problem because most of us live under the assumption that we CAN control things, and we spend our days engaged in elaborate non-productive behaviors that try to do just that.
 In fact, many times it’s those very behaviors that drive those around us nuts.
 The truth is: There’s no way to control all the circumstances around us.
 Ever.